Get started with the AWS SDK for Swift - AWS SDK for Swift

 targets: [ // Targets are the basic building blocks of a package, defining a module or a test suite. // Targets can depend on other targets in this package and products from dependencies. .executableTarget( name: "ListBuckets-Simple", dependencies: [ .product(name: "AWSS3", package: "aws-sdk-swift") ], path: "Sources") ]

-Use AWS services from Swift code
+Access AWS services using Swift

 • Foundation is the standard Apple Foundation package.